Bachelor of Public Administration

 General Electives (24 Credits):

-Students are strongly encouraged to use the elective credits to complete a relevant Internship, or to pursue an Undergraduate Certificate.
+Students are required to take 24 hours of general electives.
+Students with no relevant public or nonprofit experience are strongly encouraged to use the elective credits to complete a relevant Internship.

 Recommended Undergraduate Certificates to fulfill Elective Requirements: